green-coding-solutions/documentation/content/en/docs/measuring/carbon/network-carbon-intensity.md

 ### Measurement Approach

-The Green Metrics Tool aggregates all network traffic from all containers and estimate CO2 emissions using the[CO2-Formula](https://www.green-coding.io/CO2-formulas).
+The Green Metrics Tool aggregates all network traffic from all containers and estimate CO₂ emissions using the [CO₂-Formula](https://www.green-coding.io/CO2-formulas).
 This approach assumes that all traffic is with external services.
-However, if your containers only communicate with each other and run on a single machine in production, the calculated emissions will significantly overstate the actual CO2 impact.
+However, if your containers only communicate with each other and run on a single machine in production, the calculated emissions will significantly overstate the actual CO₂ impact.

 We made this design choice because, during benchmarking, we can't predict how your containers will be orchestrated in production.
 They might all run on one machine (resulting in zero network emissions), be distributed within a data center (with minimal emissions), or be spread globally (incurring the highest emissions).
 Since the Green Metrics Tool is meant to provide a baseline for optimization, we chose to report based on the worst-case scenario.